DD4WH/Teensy-DCF77/README.md

 AGC:
 The fft-bin-value is used to generate a very slow moving average.
-It gets compared against upper and lower constants.
+It is compared against upper and lower constants.
 A too high value decreases the gain, a too low value increases it.

 Decoding:
+A factor of 10 faster moving average is used to detect the bits.
+The signal is reduced to 25% at the beginning of a second for 100 or 200 milliseconds.
+These pauses result in a decreasing average value.
+A decreasing of more than 90ms is detected as a bit - if the duration is more than 150ms, it is "1", otherwise a "0".